8 of the Best Hiking Trails in Arches National Park

 AllTrails Link: Double Arch Trail

-There is a lot of sand on this hike so be prepared for that.
-It is extremely popular so you will likely have to deal with a lot of people during this short hike.
-You can climb up on the boulders under the arches so explore at your own risk.
+It is extremely popular, so you will likely have to deal with a lot of people during this short hike.

-This hike is right across the road from the Windows Loop and Turret Arch Trail so we usually complete both of them at the same time.
+This hike is right across the road from the Windows Loop and Turret Arch Trail, so we usually complete both of them at the same time.

-Windows Loop and Turret Arch Trail
+6. Windows Loop Trail

 Difficulty: Easy

-Length: 1.2 miles
+Length: 0.7 miles

 Type: Loop